seanreed1111/sql-recipes/recipes.md

 Use a self-join that matches up pairs of adjacent rows and calculates the differences between members of each pair.

 Discussion
 Self-joins are useful when you have a set of absolute (or cumulative) values that you want to convert to relative values representing the differences between successive pairs of rows.
-For example, if you take an automobile trip and write down the total miles traveled at each stopping point, you can compute the difference between successive points to determine the distance from one stop to the next.
-Here is such a table that shows the stops for a trip from San Antonio, Texas to Madison, Wisconsin.
+For example, if you take an automobile trip and write down the total miles traveled at each stopping point, you can compute the difference between successive points to determine the distance FROM one stop to the next.
+Here is such a table that shows the stops for a trip FROM San Antonio, Texas to Madison, Wisconsin.
 Each row shows the total miles driven as of each stop: mysql> SELECT seq, city, miles FROM trip_log ORDER BY seq;
 +-----+------------------+-------+
 | seq | city    | miles |
 +-----+------------------+-------+

 +-----+------------------+-------+
-A self-join can convert these cumulative values to successive differences that represent the distances from each city to the next.
+A self-join can convert these cumulative values to successive differences that represent the distances FROM each city to the next.
 The following statement shows how to use the sequence numbers in the rows to match pairs of successive rows and compute the differences between each pair of mileage values: mysql> SELECT t1.seq AS seq1, t2.seq AS seq2,
 -> t1.city AS city1, t2.city AS city2,
 -> t1.miles AS miles1, t2.miles AS miles2,